Disneyland: The Happiest Place on Earth

 Star Wars Galaxy’s Edge

 Star Wars Galaxy’s Edge is currently being constructed on the North Western side of the Disneyland Park.
-It is tipped to be a fully immersive experience with all new ride technology’s.
-I will provide updates for this new land when I get my news section of the blog up and running!
+It will be a fully immersive experience with two new, state of the art rides.
+It will open in May 2019.

 |Model of Star Wars Galaxy’s Edge: Sourced from The Force Guide|